Harlem Line: Westchester County

 The Westchester portion of the Harlem Line begins at Bronx River Road in southeastern Yonkers.
-After the Mount Vernon West station, the Harlem Line runs along the on-ramp to the Cross County Parkway eastbound, right before Fleetwood station.
-After the Bronxville station, the Harlem Line parallels the Bronx River Parkway all the way up to White Plains.
+After the Mount Vernon West station, the line runs along the on-ramp to the Cross County Parkway eastbound, right before Fleetwood station.
+After the Bronxville station, the tracks parallel the Bronx River Parkway all the way up to White Plains.

 From White Plains, the railroad winds its way through the city and passing through the yards at North White Plains, which was the northern boundary of third-rail electrification until 1984.
 The stretch north of North White Plains is unique because it is the only third-rail electrified stretch of Metro-North's network that has grade crossings, a byproduct of its existence pre-electrification.
 Katonah and Brewster stations are located right next to grade crossings.

 After North White Plains, the next station is Valhalla adjacent to the Taconic State Parkway.
-The double-track railroad then curves to follow the Saw Mill River Valley and the eponymous parkway.
+The double-track line then curves to follow the Saw Mill River Valley and the eponymous parkway.
 Rail and road briefly separate at Mount Kisco, but then remain close by at the last stop along the Saw Mill, Bedford Hills (although the parkway cannot be seen from the station).

 Past Katonah, the railroad runs between the Croton River and I-684.
 Golden's Bridge and Purdy's are both located very close to the interstate, although only the former can be seen from it.
 North of the latter, the tracks follow the river to Croton Falls, and pick up Route 22 for the first time.

 Putnam County

-After Croton Falls station, the Harlem Line runs along East Branch Reservoir and crosses into Putnam County and its rural landscape.
+After Croton Falls, the Harlem Line runs along East Branch Reservoir and crosses into Putnam County and its rural landscape.
 Above Brewster station, the railroad passes through the yards at Putnam Junction to Southeast station, which was formerly known as Brewster North.
 This is the northern boundary of third rail electrification.

-North of Southeast, the line operates with a single track and uses diesel locomotives.
+North of Southeast, the line operates with a single track and uses diesel powered trains.
 Prior to the 2010s, the branch was not signaled, and manual block system rules were used to direct train movements; however, positive train control was installed in the late 2010s.
 The track finally follows its own course, away from any road or river, past the former Dykemans and abandoned Towners stations up to Patterson and into Dutchess County.